-Rehabilitation Sciences Academic Division and Research Center
+Rehabilitation Sciences Academic Division

 Through interdisciplinary experiences, including a solid theoretical and methodological foundation in clinical and community health-related rehabilitation services, students are provided with advanced training in rehabilitation sciences, including assessment, development, restoration, and maintenance of independent function in persons with physical and cognitive impairments.
 Rehabilitation sciences also include methods to prevent disability and the examination of adaptation to functional impairment, and social limitations resulting from a disability.
 The rehabilitation sciences PhD program is intended for individuals who have a degree in a rehabilitation-related field and have expressed a clear commitment to a career in rehabilitation and disability research.
 The PhD is granted through the Graduate School of Biomedical Sciences (GSBS).

 Applications must be submitted to the Graduate School of Biomedical Sciences following the standard procedures below.
 Additional information is available at the UTMB Admissions website.

 *Application and all materials must be received by deadline.

 Applications are reviewed at three levels - Rehabilitation Sciences Admissions Committee, Graduate Policy Committee, and the Graduate School Admissions Committee.
 Three primary areas are considered:

 Students will work with their faculty advisor to organize a plan of study that will provide the student with the assessment and research skills needed to advance knowledge in rehabilitation sciences.
 There are no specific requirements in terms of total course credits.
 Students are required to enroll in didactic course work equivalent to two years of study (55-72 credits), plus a dissertation.